 No. The law prohibits payment for donating eggs.
 However the law does permit benefits-in-kind.
-This allows us to heavily discount the cost of a woman's own IVF treatment when she donates half of her eggs to someone else.
-More details regarding the price of IVF treatment with and without sharing eggs can be found on our price lists.
+This allows us to heavily discount the cost of a woman's own treatment when she donates half of her eggs.
+More details regarding the price of treatment with and without sharing eggs can be found on our price lists including the cost of using your stored eggs in future treatment.